-Discount Rate - The discount rate used to measure the total pension liability was 7.15%.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
+Discount Rate - The discount rate used to measure the total pension liability was 6.9%.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for public agency plans (including PERF C), CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15% discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
-The long-term expected discount rate of 7.15% will be applied to all plans in the Public Employees Retirement Fund.
-The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at the CalPERS website under the GASB 68 section.
+Therefore, the current 6.9% discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
+The long-term expected discount rate of 6.9% will be applied to all plans in the Public Employees Retirement Fund including PERF C. The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at the CalPERS website under the GASB 68 section.